BrandonTsai/cloud-native-cookbook/03-Beginner/ResourceManage/quota.md

 Make sure all nodes are in "Ready" state

+### Pod Status

+Make sure no pod is in "Pending" Status

-### Percentage of resource (CPU/Memory/Disk) allocated from the total available resource in the cluster
+### Percentage of resource (CPU/Memory) allocated from the total available resource in the cluster

 A good warning threshold would be (n-1)/n*100, where n is the number of nodes.

-Over this threshold, you wouldn't be able to reallocate your workloads in the rest of the nodes.
+Over this threshold, you may not be able to reallocate your workloads in the rest of the nodes.